TinkurLab/issue-labeler-action/README.md

 # 🏷 🏷 🏷 Issue Labeler - GitHub Action

-A [GitHub Action](https://github.com/features/actions) to add bulk labels when creating a new issue 📝.
+A [GitHub Action](https://github.com/features/actions) to add bulk labels when creating a new issue.

 ## How It Works